plop91/Agent-Swarm/Agents/test_agent_creator/files/AgentSwarmREADME.md

 ## Data Flow: Bubble up

 The data flow will be a bubble up architecture.
-This means that the data will flow from the bottom up. the data passed from agent to agent will be strings, at the bottom level there will be a Agent responsible for receiving information (described later in the documentation as the prompting agent).
+This means that the data will flow from the bottom up. the data passed from agent to agent will be strings, at the bottom level there will be a Agent responcible for receiving information (described later in the documenttion as the prompting agent).

 ## Data Transfer

-data transfer will be paramount in the agent swarm, we want to archive all the thoughts the swarm has so we can analyze the behavior at a later time. the data  will need to be fast to access.
+data transfer will be paramount in the agent swar, we want to archive all the thoughts the swarm has so we can analyze the behavior at a later time. the data  will need to be fast to access.

 Initially the data will be stored in a sqlite database, this will allow for fast access and easy storage.
 Each Agent will